 TILA's disclosure obligation ensures that consumers receive vital information about the cost of credit, and it empowers them to compare credit options using a standard measure.
 It is more than appropriate to use an annualized percentage rate to represent the cost of paycheck advances, since multiple data analyses demonstrate that consumers become trapped in a cycle of repeat borrowing that lasts for months or longer.
-Currently, lenders in this industry prominently advertise 0% APR, no interest, and no finance charges for their loans.
+Currently, lenders in this industry prominently advertise 0% APR, and no interest for their loans.
 Even if finance charges are below the threshold required for disclosure under TILA, lenders should not be allowed to advertise 0% APR when the loan products include finance charges.
-Using "0% APR" for an instant advance that does in fact have a fee, even if below the threshold for disclosure, should be considered unfair and deceptive.
+Using "0% APR" for an instant advance that does in fact have a fee, even if below the threshold for disclosure, should be considered unfair and deceptive and also a violation of TILA's APR calculation rules.